RobTillaart/MS5837/README.md

 #### Must

 - improve documentation
-- buy hardware - 30 or 2 bar version, both?
+- buy hardware - 30 or 2 bar version, both to test
 - check TODO's in code / documentation
-- test

 #### Should